-25313 is based at the pro-steam Llangollen Railway.
+25313 was based at the pro-steam Llangollen Railway.
 A most delightful line stretching for just over 7 miles through some spectacular scenery to the current terminus at Carrog.
-The locomotive is ably cared for by the Llangollen Diesel Group who once a year are granted the privilege of a Diesel Gala.
+The locomotive was ably cared for by the Llangollen Diesel Group who once a year are granted the privilege of a Diesel Gala.
 This took place over three days from Friday 12th - Sunday 14th October.

 For various reasons it is very difficult these days for any visiting engines to attend the gala due in one part to the stroppy local council and in others - well there doesn't have to be a reason if whatever it is doesn't burn coal really.